Putting Your Creativity And Personal Touch Into Making Unique Bookmarks

 - Materials: What materials do you want to use?
 New vs. recycled?
 Are you comfortable using these materials or are you learning new techniques?

 - Quantity: Are you making a single bookmark or multiples?

 - Time: How complex is your design, and how much time will it take to complete?

 - Budget: How much do you want to spend?

 At this point, grab a pencil and paper or open up your go-to design program.
 It’s time to get the ideas going.

 This tutorial via Instructables shows how to make bookmarks using Photoshop.
 But don’t worry if your design skills are more novice than pro.
 There are user-friendly sites such as Canva that use drag-and-drop technology + a variety of templates to make designing bookmarks a breeze.

 Craft Bookmark Ideas

 Now that you have some ideas for making unique bookmarks, it’s time to start having some fun!
-Let’s look at the variety of bookmark materials you can use: Paper, fabric, yarn, felt, leather and metal as well as some specific styles of craft bookmarks including corner, tassel and paper clip.
+Let’s look at the variety of bookmark materials you can use: Paper, felt, fabric, yarn, leather, wood and metal as well as some specific styles of craft bookmarks including corner, tassel and paper clip.

 Cardstock is of the most widely available and easiest materials for making bookmarks.
 Paper can easily be printed on a home printer, cut with scissors, embossed or laminated to make bookmarks of any size, shape and design.